Docy Child

 1. Provide a session timeout policy.

-This sentence was included in your workforce or asset management policy to define the maximum time and session duration.
+This section is included in your workforce or asset management policy to define the maximum time and session duration.

-HIPAA requirements dictates that 30 minutes of inactivity may be appropriate for individuals whose roles do not involve ePHI access, creation, or maintenance, a lesser period of inactivity (e.g., 10 minutes) may be appropriate for data stewards, data custodians, and others who regularly come into contact with ePHI.
+HIPAA requirements dictate that 30 minutes of inactivity may be appropriate for individuals whose roles do not involve ePHI access, creation, or maintenance; a lesser period of inactivity (e.g., 10 minutes) may be appropriate for data stewards, data custodians, and others who regularly come into contact with ePHI.

-2. Provide a screenshot of the screensaver configurations that shows time out.
+2. Provide a screenshot of the screensaver configuration that shows a timeout.

 Google search

-3. Provide a screenshot of the password configurations that shows the maximum failed attempts allowed.
+3. Provide a screenshot of the password configuration that shows the maximum number of failed attempts allowed.

 Join the conversation